-1.8 Any competitor who handles their dog during a trial shall be disqualified, unless permission has been granted beforehand by the judge.
+1.6 Any competitor who handles their dog during a trial shall be disqualified, unless permission has been granted beforehand by the judge.

-1.9 Any competitor who by action, sound or unfair manoeuvre stops or turns sheep at any time during the trial shall have points deducted.
+1.7 Any competitor who by action, sound or unfair manoeuvre stops or turns sheep at any time during the trial shall have points deducted.
 If the obstacle is negotiated by such action, full obstacle points shall be deducted.

-1.10 'One Dog Workers':
+1.8 One Dog Workers

-(a) a competitor who only competes with one dog may nominate a chosen day of a trial on which they wish to compete,
+- (a) A competitor who only competes with one dog may nominate a chosen day of a trial on which they wish to compete. - (b) Any member may be a one dog worker at any trial.